David Cuningham: Early career

-Cuningham grew up in Melbourne’s eastern suburbs, he played junior football for Canterbury Cobras and Boroondara Hawks in the Yarra Junior Football League.
+Cuningham grew up in Melbourne's eastern suburbs, he played junior football for Canterbury Cobras and Boroondara Hawks in the Yarra Junior Football League.
 He was educated at Melbourne Grammar School.

 He was drafted by the Carlton Football Club with their fourth selection and twenty-third overall in the 2015 national draft.

 AFL career

 He made his debut in Round 21, 2016 against at the Gabba.

 Cuningham received the AFL Rising Star nomination in round 12 of the 2017 AFL season kicking 2 goals in Carlton's one-point win over Greater Western Sydney.
 At the end of 2017 he signed a two-year contract extension.
 During 2019, he signed another contract extension to the end of 2022.

-His opportunities at senior level have been hampered by injury throughout this career, troubled by his hip in 2016, his knee in 2018 and 2019, his calf in 2020, and an anterior cruciate ligament rupture in 2021.
+His opportunities at senior level were hampered by injury throughout this career, troubled by his hip in 2016, his knee in 2018 and 2019, his calf in 2020, and an anterior cruciate ligament rupture in 2021.

 Cuningham was delisted at the end of the 2024 season.